dharma6/agrow_help/README.md

 # agrow_help
-- This project was developed as a part of course requirement HCC
+- This project was developed as a part of course requirement, Human Centered Computing
 ## Project Description
 - Will add it soon(Need to add the paper written which details the project)